-The applicant is seeking Historic Design Review approval for a proposal to add a rear facing gable-roofed dormer to the house, and to replace two historic windows in a front facing dormer with slightly larger wood windows, for purposes of emergency egress.
-Historic Design Review is required because the proposal is for non-exempt alterations in a historic district.
+The applicant is seeking Historic Design Review approval for a proposal to replace an existing non-historic front porch with a new, larger porch, based on historic evidence; make an addition at the rear of the house; and provide three window wells to an enlarged basement.
+Historic Design Review is required because the proposal is for non-exempt exterior alterations in a historic district.